-If you have VERY limited time in Luxembourg, I recommend staying close to the airport, Findel.
+If you have very limited time in Luxembourg, I recommend staying close to the airport, Findel.
 It’s less than 15 minutes away from the business hub Kirchberg and there are several great hotels near the Luxembourg airport.
-There’s even a quaint Boutique Hotel: the Luxaviation Crew Resort by Airfield.
+There’s even a quaint boutique hotel: the Airfield – Airport.

 Best Hotels in Kirchberg, Luxembourg

 3. Where to stay in Luxembourg for Wine Lovers

 Did you know that the small country of Luxembourg is internationally famous for its wines?
 Notably, white wines such as Riesling, Pinot Gris, and Pinot Blanc won several international awards.
 However, it is the crémant (the local sparkling wine) that is the most coveted drink among locals and visitors.

 Having a glass of crémant is basically always the first thing I do when I return to Luxembourg after a long trip.
 Nothing else gives me more the feeling of “being home again”.
 The Luxembourgish crémant is not too sweet and several wineries won international awards for their crémants.
 Thus, you just can’t leave without having tried the local drink.